-Art Education [also see Education, Art] Degree Awarded: Bachelor of Arts
+Art Education [also see Education, Art]

 A major in Art Education aims to engage, equip, and empower students to be ethical and reflective teachers of excellence in public and private schools.
 It combines a strong liberal arts background with rigorous professional development.
 The major requires two semesters of practical field experience in local classrooms in preparation for the final semester of student teaching.